Attendance

 The Education (Penalty Notices) (Wales) Regulations 2013 introduced fixed notice penalties for regular non-attendance at school.

-The Welsh Government has required all local authorities to draw up and implement their own Local Codes of Conduct to ensure consistency in the issuing of penalty notices.
-The code will be implemented in Swansea from January, 2015.
+The Welsh Government required all local authorities to draw up and implement their own Local Codes of Conduct to ensure consistency in the issuing of penalty notices.
+The code was implemented in Swansea in January, 2015.

 The Welsh Government states that penalty notices are one option among a number of different interventions available to promote better school attendance.
 The introduction of these regulations is one part of the Welsh Government strategy to support improved school attendance across Wales.